Lantaan/scintillator-sim/docs/SETUP_LINUX_GEANT4_LATEST.md

 # Rebuild Geant4 even if this version is already installed
 ./scripts/setup_wsl_geant4.sh --rebuild-geant
 ```

+## Running Without Qt (Headless/Batch)

+If you do not need interactive UI/visualization windows, Qt is not required.

+- Build/setup without Qt:
+  - `./scripts/setup_wsl_geant4.sh --without-qt`
+- Run in batch mode:
+  - `./scripts/run_batch.sh`

+Notes:

+- This path is suitable for servers or restricted machines without sudo/admin access.
+- `scripts/run_ui_local.sh` requires a Qt-enabled Geant4 build and a local GUI session.

 ## What Changed vs Legacy 10.7.2 Flow